apache/beam/beam-site/documentation/resources.md

 ---
-layout: default
+layout: section
 title: "Beam Learning Resources"
 permalink: /documentation/resources/
+section_menu: section-menu/documentation.html
 redirect_from: /learn/resources/
 ---
 # Additional Resources for Learning about Apache Beam

 This page provides links to some of our favorite videos, podcasts, and articles that will help you get started and learn more about Apache Beam.

 * TOC
 {:toc}